ded32/LLCCEP/SiHi/README.md

 # SiHi language compiler
 This directory contains the SiHi grammar description due yacc & flex.
-SiHi is a wide subset of famous ANSI C programming language:
+SiHi is a wide subset of famous ANSI C89 programming language:
 - there is no 'register' memory class
 - there are only two types: real & void